 The perfect personal trainer CV outlines how you help clients reach their personal fitness goals.
 This is highlighted through a combination of qualifications (degrees and diplomas), key skills such as injury recovery and nutrition knowledge, and years of professional experience in personal training and fitness instruction roles.

-Our personal trainer CV example (UK) can show you how it’s done, from the right layout and design to the all-important personal trainer specialist skills.
+Our personal trainer CV example for the UK can show you how it’s done, from the right CV format and design to the all-important personal trainer CV skills.
 We’ve paired that with expert advice on personal trainer requirements and duties, plus a choice of personal trainer UK CV templates to get you started.

 SEARCH ALL CV EXAMPLES